UW Radiology

 Cerclage Wires

-femoral fracture bridged by an intramedullary nail and two cerclage wires
+Femoral fracture bridged by an intramedullary nail and two cerclage wires

 Yet another type of wiring seen in orthopedic surgery is called tension band wiring.
 This type of wiring may be placed either by itself, as shown in the patellar fracture below, or in conjunction with a screw or Kirschner wire.
 These tension band wires perform a sort of “biomechanical judo”, in that they take the normal muscular pull that is trying to pull the fracture fragments apart, and use it in a clever way to force the bony fragments together in compression.
 In the example below, one can see that the actual location of the tension band wire is important.
 If the wire is placed too far posteriorly (left drawing), the muscular pull on the wire will cause the fracture to gape open anteriorly (distraction).
 When the wires are placed far enough anteriorly (right drawing), the muscular pull now causes the patellar fragments to be pushed firmly together in compression.